|

 evaluation just on a visual assessment, as all of these are disguised

 fairly well by coat and handler.)
-IMPACT

-OF INCORRECT FRONTS Head carriage:
+IMPACT OF INCORRECT FRONTS

 * When the front assembly is placed too far forward along the ribcage